Sex Crimes Defense in Minnesota

 - What agendas?

-The prosecution often seeks to shift the Constitutional requirement that the government shoulder the burden of proving – showing with evidence – guilt, by asking: “Why would they lie?”
-(As if poor historians are always intentional poor historians.)
+The prosecution often seeks to shift the Constitutional requirement that the government shoulder the burden of proving – showing with evidence – guilt.
+And they ask: “Why would they lie?”
+(As if poor historians are always intentionally poor historians.)

 A better question is: “Why believe a grave accusation from this person, given subjective perception and lack of corroboration?”

-You know that you did not do what they claim
+You know that you did not do what they say

 You may have suspicions about why they are lying – where there is a history of conflict.
 To feel powerful?
 Or, to get even?
 To please a parent?

 Would it be fair to place a burden upon you to explain what another person does?
 Or to prove your innocence — to prove a negative?

 And of course people who are poor reporters of historical events can be sincere.
 People may believe what they are saying is true, even though it may not be.